-Our business area Technical Products & Feed is an excellent example of the role that vegetable oils play with respect to the environment and health.
-Candles are one example.
-Made from renewable fatty acids rather than paraffin, their carbon dioxide emissions are significantly lower.
+The business area Technical Products & Feed is an excellent example of the role that vegetable oils play with respect to the environment and health.
+Candles are one example - made from renewable fatty acids rather than paraffin, their carbon dioxide emissions are significantly lower.
 Within farming, dairy cattle can benefit from vegetable-based feed that has excellent nutritional properties.
-Technical products and feed products are made from the residual fractions that remain after food oil production.
 The market is primarily in Northern Europe.